-- International students are permitted to enter into romantic relationships with other students, but they are not permitted to do so with non-students (e.g. a 20-year-old ski resort employee) nor engage in any sexual activities or sexual relationships while in the program.
-Students who engage in sexual relationships or activities will be dismissed from the program immediately. - Students in dating and/or casual romantic relationships are not allowed to visit each other's homes unless a parent is present. - Students must promptly inform their Homestay Coordinator about their relationship. - Students must follow the boundaries set by their host family for expected behaviour in the home (e.g. open bedroom door policy, required to remain in public areas of the home, etc.). - Students must follow the school's non-PDA policy (Public Display of Affection) (this includes RMISP trips). - Canada has age-of-consent laws that are relevant to international students.
+- International students are permitted to enter into romantic relationships with other students, but they are not permitted to do so with non-students (e.g. a 20-year-old ski resort employee) nor engage in any sexual activities or sexual relationships while in the program. - Students in dating and/or casual romantic relationships are not allowed to visit each other's homes unless a parent is present. - Students must promptly inform their Homestay Coordinator about their relationship.

+- Students must follow the boundaries set by their host family for expected behaviour in the home (e.g. open bedroom door policy, required to remain in public areas of the home, etc.). - Students must follow the school's non-PDA policy (Public Display of Affection) (this includes RMISP trips). - Canada has age-of-consent laws that are relevant to international students.
 It is important to know what the legal age of the person you are in a relationship with can be.
 See the 'Dating and Relationships' graphic in the Appendix for more information. - Students not following all of these rules will be immediately dismissed from the Program.